APS360-Group59/APS360-Group59/README.md

 **Files description**
 - `APS360_Project_Exploration.ipynb`: this notebook is a record of data augmentation attempts and librosa library functionality
 - `APS360_Project_DataProcessing.ipynb`: this notebook has the code used for the loading the MedleyDB database, spectrogram creation, data visualization and analysis, and data splitting.
+- `Primary_and_Baseline_Model.ipnyb`: this notebook contains the architecture of our primanry model, a CNN, and a baseline model, a simple ANN, along with their training loop and method to get pre-processed data from google drive
 - `/csv`: this folder contains the csv files with the dataset splits, used for the model training, validation and testing.